ventusignis/18xx/lib/engine/ability/README.md

   in the city; the `cheater` value; one slot higher than the city actually has, effectively increasing the city's size by one.
 (See 18 Los Angeles's optional company "Dewey, Cheatham, and Howe" or the corporations which get removed in 1846 2p Variant for examples).
-Default nil.
+Default nil.\
+- `city`: ?
+- `neutral`: ?
+- `discount`: ?
+- `from_operator`: The token should be taken from the current operating entity.
+Default false
+- `from_owner`: The token should be taken from the owner of the Company with this ability.
+Default false
 - `special_only`: If true, this ability may only be used by explicitly activating the company to which it belongs (i.e., using the `SpecialTrack` step); if unset or false, `Engine::Step::Tokener#adjust_token_price_ability!`